Honest attraction ratings

 Area playbook

-Which part of the Seoul suits your trip scenario best
+Which Seoul area suits your trip scenario best

 Which zones give the clearest feel of the city and cover the must-sees without chaos.